pmbanugo/flargd-examples/edge-functions/vercel-edge-middleware-nextjs/README.md

 cp .env.example .env.local
 ```

 Then open `.env.local` and update `EDGE_FLAGS_HOST` to match the host name for your _Flargd_ service.
-Fro example, if you're using the public demo domain, it'll be `https://flargd.pmbanugo.workers.dev`.
+For example, if you're using the public demo domain, it'll be `https://flargd.pmbanugo.workers.dev`.
 You can optionally update the `EDGE_FLAGS_APP` variable.
-If you're usingthe public domain, I suggest you use a generic name for _EDGE_FLAGS_APP_ so that it doesn't conflict with other users.
+If you're using the public domain, I suggest you use a generic name for _EDGE_FLAGS_APP_ so that it doesn't conflict with other users.

 Next, run Next.js in development mode: